zzzprojects/docs/entityframework-plus.net/pages/getting-started/tutorial-audit.md

 ## Description

-Allow to easily track changes, exclude/include entity or property and auto save audit entries in the database.
+Allows you to easily track changes, exclude/include entities or properties and automatically save audit entries in the database.

 ### Support: